joakimhansen/DAT110-Project3/README.md

 The task first, is to modify the distributeReplicastoPeers() to randomly assign a primary peer to a file replica.
 Next, implement findPrimaryOfItem() that returns the primary node for this item (file).
 A client request to a node to update a file using these implementations is illustrated in the unit test class (DHTTestRemote) where the client issues a request by invoking the requestRemoteWriteOperation() in the contacted node/peer.
-- Testing: Use the DHTTestRemote to test your implementation.
+- Testing: Start all the processes, run the FileDistributorClient and then run the DHTTestRemote to test your implementation.

 #### Task 7 -  Distributed Mutual Exclusion Algorithm
 The distributed mutual exclusion algorithm makes it possible to synchronize access to a critical section from concurrently running processes.
 In this scheme, multiple clients may attempt to update a single file by contacting different replicas (peers) as illustrated in the figure below.